justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 1. What effect does layer height have on annealed parts?
 1. Do we really need to cool the samples slowly, or can we get away with (quicker) cooling in room temperature?

+#### The Setup

+We can learn from Joe's mistakes by making sure our parts are submerged to reduce any risk of non-uniform heating.
+I put the samples in a Ziploc bag with a few Canadian pesos to keep them underwater.
+Two batches of 6 samples each were cooked sous vide, one set at 0.2625 mm layer height and the other at 0.175 mm.

 {{<img caption="Deprecated pennies were used to keep the samples submerged in the temperature controlled water bath." src="/imgs/blog-imgs/sous-vide-pla/IMG_20170318_183551.jpg" >}}

 {{<img caption="Test samples lined up for carnage." src="/imgs/blog-imgs/sous-vide-pla/IMG_20170318_165409.jpg" >}}

 #### Designing the Tests

-Wait, hold the phone: we still have many questions!
+Wait, hold the phone: we still have many other questions!
 What annealing temperature is going to be maintained?
 How long are the samples going to be annealed for?
 Why are the samples so small?

 All great questions, but unfortunately not all have great answers.